alee2602/alee2602/README.md

 🌱 I am quite disciplined and eager to learn.
 Currently, I am learning about mobile and web development.

-🔭 At the moment, my areas of interest are front-end development and data analysis, although I am looking to become proficient in being a full-stack developer.
+🔭 At the moment, my areas of interest are front-end development and data analysis.

 🎹 I like music a lot.
 I feel it describes, to a large extent, who I am as a person.
 I listen to a bit of everything, but my favorite genre is pop.